Being a relevant part of today’s 21st century business world is no easy task at all.

 13. Mention that you have tried to mend fences:

-Mention that you are someone who realize that, for a company to function well all the employees need to work as one comprehensive unit and force.
+Mention that you are someone who realizes that, for a company to function well all the employees need to work as one comprehensive unit and force.

 If there is even a little bit of negativity or hatred to one another, then the company will certainly not be able to function and over time things will surely get out of control as well and this is a nightmare for any company.